Wobbly74/cbpi4-MashHoldStep/README.md

 You can install (or clone) it from the GIT Repo.
 In case of updates, you will find them here first:
 - sudo pip3 install https://github.com/Wobbly74/cbpi4-MashHoldStep/archive/main.zip

-Afterwards you will need to activate the plugin:
-- cbpi add cbpi4-MashHoldStep

-- this was based on Alexander Vollkopf's fork of cbpi4 available at https://github.com/avollkopf/craftbeerpi4
+This was originally based on Alexander Vollkopf's fork of cbpi4 which is now available at https://github.com/PiBrewing/craftbeerpi4

 ## Usage: